cgwire/kitsu/docs/getting-started-production/README.md

 ![Breakdown page](../img/getting-started/breakdown_general.png)

 So now you have to select the shot you want to cast.
-You can also select multiple shots at the same time.
+You can also choose multiple shots at the same time.
 Click on the first shot, hold the **shift** key and click on the last shot of your selection.

 Then click on the assets you want to assign: characters, backgrounds, ... from the right part (3).
-If you have selected multiple shots, your selection will be applied on the multiple shots as well.
+If you have selected multiple shots, your selection will be applied to the numerous shots, as well.

 When you pass over the asset, you can see a **+1** or **+10**.
 It's the number of times you add this asset.
 You can click as many times as you need on it.